p-laranjinha/thing-list/README.md

 # Thing List

+> [!WARNING]
+> This vault looks to be working but still requires quite a bit of testing.

 An [Obsidian](https://obsidian.md) vault with the purpose of saving any random thing one feels like should be saved just in case its needed later.